Lithium-ion vs Lithium Polymer Battery: Which is Better?

 Part 4.
 Lithium polymer battery advantages

-• Flexible form factor: LiPo batteries can be manufactured in various shapes and sizes, offering designers more flexibility in product design.
+• Flexible form factor for drones, wearables, and portable devices: LiPo batteries can be manufactured in various shapes and sizes, offering designers more flexibility in product design.

-• Higher energy density potential: These batteries potentially provide higher energy density than conventional lithium-ion batteries, allowing more power in a smaller package.
+• Higher energy density potential: These batteries potentially provide higher energy density than conventional lithium-ion batteries, allowing more power in a smaller, lighter package.

-• Lightweight and slim design: Their thin and lightweight profile makes them suitable for ultra-thin devices, such as wearables and portable electronics.
+• Lightweight and slim design: Ideal for ultra-thin devices such as wearables, drones, and portable electronics.

 Part 5.
 Lithium polymer battery disadvantages